abhijeetgauravm/DocConnect/README.md

 # DocConnect

-A Web based portal for medical professionals made up with React JS, Django a
+A Web based portal for medical professionals made up with React JS, Django and DRF.

 ## Home Page